 - fulfilling our functions and responsibilities under, and facilitating compliance with, the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), the Anti-Money Laundering and Counter-Terrorism Financing Rules and the Corporations Act 2001 (Cth) and associated regulations (which require and authorise us to collect certain information), including to maintain regulatory and corporate records;

-- providing you with consumer credit and managing that credit, including accepting, assessing and processing your application for a loan and undertaking risk assessments involving credit scoring, identity verification and fraud prevention;
+- providing you with consumer credit and managing that credit, including accepting, assessing and processing your application for a loan, undertaking risk assessments involving credit scoring, identity verification and fraud prevention and performing collections activities;

 - managing our relationship with you and allowing us to perform administrative tasks;